 How hard can it be to get the perfect shaped hearts?…in my book, hard.
-Drawing free hand and using some tried and true techniques from childhood, it still took me way too long to get it just right (it’s probaby the perfectionist in me – who me?….nah! okay fine.).
+Drawing free hand and using some tried and true techniques from childhood, it still took me way too long to get it just right (it’s probably the perfectionist in me – who me?….nah! okay fine.).
 I used the perfect heart shapes that I created, like a million years ago, to cut out fabric and make fun little hanging hearts.
 I hang theses lovely, soft, stuffed hanging hearts all over my house, from bedroom door knobs to shelves in the kitchen.
 They are little reminders about the specials in my life and they also make great gifts!
 Some of the hearts hang out all year round.
-I only made a few this year and there’s a handful left in the shop right here!

 Hmmmm, so how else can we use the perfect shaped hearts to get our crafty on?…. let’s find out!

 Whether your crafting with grandkids or your own kids, students or your friends, it’s fun to see what others will create.
 Yes, I’ll be buried in piles of pink and red hearts and suckers and pencils and I promise to just smile at everything my kids create…pinky promise.

 I know I have some “handmade is best” gurus out there (you know who you are).
 So why not get your handmade creative game on with me!
 To get you started enjoy a free printable of my perfect shaped hearts.

 The possibilities are infinite and I’m sure you will come up with some amazing ideas!
 Here’s some I just thought of to get ya started.
 Oh, and these are sooo kid-friendly craft ideas, too!
 The photo above is my plethora of supplies to get me started this weekend.